-Forward head posture is a very common postural concern.
-It is especially prevalent nowadays as we spend much of our lives hunched over computer and phone screens with our head tilted down and our neck stretched forward.
-This seemingly innocuous habit can have quite severe consequences, particularly on the cervical spine, and it might even contribute to those cervicogenic headaches (neck pain headaches) you might be experiencing.
+Forward head posture is a very common postural concern and one that we see often in our physiotherapy clinics.
+It is especially prevalent nowadays as we spend much of our lives hunched over a computer or staring down at our phone screens with our head tilted down and our neck stretched forward.
+This small habit can have quite severe consequences, particularly on the cervical spine (the upper part of your spine that goes into your neck), and it can even contribute to cervicogenic headaches (neck pain headaches) that certain of our patients experience.

 What is Forward Head Posture?